 An Eco Church

-All Saints is also a member of the A Rocha Eco Church Scheme and in November 2021 we were awarded an Eco Church Silver Award.
+All Saints is also a member of the A Rocha Eco Church Scheme and in November 2021 we were awarded the Eco Church Silver Award.

 Eco Church Silver Award